moubi/blog/content/blog/hoc-vs-hook/index.md

 From the official docs:
 >The term “render prop” refers to a technique for sharing code between React components using a prop whose value is a function.

-**_"...using a prop whose value is a function"_** - that's what seems awkward when you use render props for first time.
-Other than that it works similar to `useForm` except `<FormManager />` is a component.
+**_"...using a prop whose value is a function"_** - exactly what seems awkward when you use render props for first time.
+Other than that it works similar to `useForm` except `<FormManager />` is just a normal component.

 This pattern might be familiar, especially if you are working on third party libraries or using such, which is the case with many of us.
-I'll skip revealing the logic behind `<FormManager />`, but if you are interested ref the codesandbox above.
+I'll skip revealing the logic behind `<FormManager />`, but if you are interested, please ref the codesandbox above.

-**The render props approach has similar benefits to hooks, but looks strange and sometimes doesn't scale efficiently.** Why?
+**The render props approach has similar benefits to hooks, but looks strange and sometimes doesn't scale efficiently.** Why is that?

-Imagine you have something like that:
+Imagine the following:

 ```jsx{7,10,12,14}
 function MyComponent() {